 Pad Thai is arguably the most well-known dish in Thai cuisine but many Thai food lovers will tell you that tom yum is their favorite dish.
 Get a taste of this complex but well-balanced hot and sour soup and you’ll understand why.

-Tom yum goong is made with a stock of boiled shrimp heads and a soup base made with nam prik pao or roasted chili paste.
+Recipes vary but tom yum goong is typically made with a stock of boiled shrimp heads and a soup base made with nam prik pao or roasted chili paste.
 The broth is redolent with prawn flavor and known for its characteristically hot and sour notes, with a variety of fragrant spices and herbs infused into the broth.

 Like any tom yum, essential ingredients include lemongrass, galangal, and kaffir lime leaves, but many other ingredients are often used like lime juice, fish sauce, cilantro, tomatoes, and crushed red chili peppers.
 So beloved is tom yum that it’s widely considered to be a Thai national dish.